WhoooooOOOAA! Chocolate everywheere...

 This stop has been a favourite of mine in past festivals, and I was not to be disappointed this year.
 Of the two available cocoas, MS and I indulged in the Pep Me Up - a 70% cocoa drink with peppermint and some chartreuse:

-French liqueur made by the Carthusian Monks since 1737 according to the instructions set out in the secret manuscript given to them by François Annibal d'Estrées in 1605.
+a French liqueur made by the Carthusian Monks since 1737 according to the instructions set out in the secret manuscript given to them by François Annibal d'Estrées in 1605.
 It is composed of distilled alcohol aged with 130 herbs, plants and flowers.
 The liqueur is named after the Monks' Grande Chartreuse monastery, located in the Chartreuse Mountains in the general region of Grenoble in France.
 (Wikipedia article here.)

 While the struggle is often all-too real to find a seat in this place, I highly recommend it if you appreciate artful chocolate drinks and you want a little something sweet on the side.